 Simulation runs on your NVIDIA GPU card.
-If you do not actually have an NVIDIA GPU card, the simulation defaults to the CPU OpenMM ref. option.
+If you do not actually have an NVIDIA GPU card, the simulation defaults to the Reference (CPU) option.
 If you have an NVIDIA GPU card but have not correctly installed the GPU software (see Section 2.2), the simulation will start and then immediately end.